PlanterApp/planter_blog/content/posts/nutrient-deficiencies/index.md

 ### What nutrients are important in the garden?

-First things first, let's talk about the essential nutrients your plants need.
-There are three primary nutrients that plants require in larger quantities, often referred to as N-P-K:
+There's a lot of different nutrients that go into our growing plants, but let's talk about the essential nutrients your plants need.
+There are the three macronutrients that plants require in larger quantities, often referred to as N-P-K:

-1. Nitrogen (N): Vital for leafy growth and that lush green color we all love in our plants.
+1. Nitrogen (N): Nitrogen's vital for leafy growth and that lush green color we all love in our plants.
+This is a primary ingredient in enzyme and protein development!
-2. Phosphorus (P): Important for strong root, flower, and fruit development- so, key in food production.
+2. Phosphorus (P): Phosphorous's role in the system is energy; it's Important for strong root, flower, and fruit development!
-3. Potassium (K): Helps with overall plant health, disease resistance, and fruit quality, so your hard work proves fruitful (pun intended!)
+3. Potassium (K): You may also hear this referred to as Potash; Potassium is the quality control for plants.
+It helps with overall plant health, disease resistance, and fruit quality, so your hard work proves fruitful (pun intended!)

+You might recognize these three from fertilizer labels!
+There's a reason that these are the big three;

 ![](smart-agriculture-iot-with-hand-planting-tree-background.jpg)